YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/07_binders.rst

 Introduction
 ------------

+Client-side code for Mojito are placed in files called binders.
 A mojit may have zero, one, or many binders within the binders directory.
 Each binder will be deployed to the browser along with the rest of the mojit code, where the client-side Mojito runtime will call it appropriately.
 The view used to generate output determines which binder is used.
-Thus, if the simple view is used, the binder ``simple.js`` is used.
+Thus, if the ``simple`` view is used, the binder ``simple.js`` is used.
 This can be overridden by setting ``view.binder`` in the meta argument to ``ac.done``.
 If no binder matches the view, then no binder is used.